Whatsapp Icon

 • Border: Melanomas often have uneven borders, with edges that are scalloped or notched.

-• Color: Multiple colors are a warning sign.
+• Colour: Multiple colours are a warning sign.
 A mole that has various shades of brown, black, blue, white, or red is concerning.

-• Diameter: If a mole is larger than a pea or about ¼ inch (6 mm) in diameter, it could be a sign of melanoma.
+• Diameter: If a mole is larger than a pea or about an inch (6 mm) in diameter, it could be a sign of melanoma.

-• Evolving: Any change in size, shape, color, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching, or crusting, points to danger.
+• Evolving: Any change in size, shape, colour, or elevation of a spot on your skin, or any new symptom in it, such as bleeding, itching, or crusting, points to danger.

 Other symptoms include: